pragdave/pragdave.github.io/_posts/2017-03-31-tesing-private-functions.md

 functions in a module when it needs that module's expertise.
 For example, a Twitter module will have functions to send a tweet, read a tweet, and maybe subscribe to a timeline.
-The functions that do this are part of the modules external interface—it's API.
+The functions that do this are part of the modules external interface—its API.

 The API functions are public.
 They are exposed to the rest of the app.